 Groundborne noise and vibration decreases rapidly with distance.
 As indicated in Table 12, based on the FTA data, vibration velocities from typical heavy construction equipment operations that would be used during Project construction range <0.001 to 0.012 inch/sec PPV at 168 feet (measured from the Project Site to the nearest structure) north of the Project Site.
 At this distance, vibration velocities would be imperceptible (i.e., up to 0.012 in/sec PPV for a vibratory roller at the Project Site).
 Therefore, the 0.2 in/sec PPV architectural damage significance threshold and the 0.04 in/sec PPV human annoyance criteria would not be exceeded as a result of Project construction activities.
-Thus, no sources of groundborne vibration or groundborne noise would be expected to affect sensitive receptors in the Project vicinity, and there would not be any potential for excessive exposure of persons to or generation of groundborne vibration levels.
+Thus, no sources of groundborne vibration or groundborne noise would be any potential for excessive exposure of persons to or generation of groundborne vibration levels.
 Impacts would be less than significant.